-According to a recent article from Bloomberg, dining out at US restaurants is at an all-time high.
-In the month of July alone, American’s spent $61.6 billion at food-service and drinking establishments, according to the Commerce Department.
+According to a recent article from Time, dining out at U.S. restaurants is at an all-time high.
+Americans spend over $60 billion at foodservice and drinking establishments each month, according to the Commerce Department.
 Additionally, the average American household spends an average of $3,008 per year on dining out.

 The American Express Gold Card

-The card also offers a $120 annual dining credit split up in $10 monthly increments for charges at GrubHub, Seamless, The Cheesecake Factory, Ruth’s Chris Steakhouse & Participating Shake Shack locations.
+The card also offers a $120 annual dining credit split up in $10 monthly increments for charges at GrubHub, Seamless, The Cheesecake Factory, Ruth’s Chris Steakhouse, Boxed.com & participating Shake Shack locations.

-These new benefits are a big reason I applied for the card and feel that it is worth the $250 annual fee.
+These new benefits are a big reason I hold the card and feel that it is worth the $250 annual fee.

-- Welcome Offer of 35,000 Membership Rewards points after spending $2,000 in the first 3 months
+- Welcome Offer of 35,000 Membership Rewards points after spending $4,000 in the first thre months

 - 4x Membership Rewards points per dollar spent at US restaurants & US Supermarkets (up to $25,000 annually then 1x)